 A mineral that belongs to the trace element group (minerals required in minute quantities), is essential for the creation of different plants.
 The body requires boron in a minimum quantity and it helps to maintain and strengthen the skeletal system in particular at advanced ages.
 It prevents calcium and magnesium loss, participates in maintaining the health of the cell membrane, and calms premenstrual manifestations.

 Boron in the skin layer: Boron helps to channel the hormone functions in the skin, particularly estrogen and testosterone.
 A boron deficiency weakens the cell membranes.

-The bromine is one of the Dead Sea Minerals.
+Bromine is one of the Dead Sea Minerals.
 Its concentration at the Dead Sea is one of the highest in the world (75% more than the average in normal seawater).
 In its natural form bromine comes from the water of the Dead Sea (Bromide) and helps to calm the central nervous system.

 Bromine in the skin layer: Bromine helps to relieve stress in the skin and indirectly soothes sensitivities.

 Manganese is essential for life in minute quantities.
-It is one of the components of the oxidoreductase, transferase, hydrolase enzymes, the lectin protein and plays a key role in photosynthesis and oxygen production.
+It is one of the components of the oxidoreductase, transferase, hydrolase enzymes, and the lectin protein and plays a key role in photosynthesis and oxygen production.

 Manganese in the skin layer: It participates in the natural process of neutralization of oxidants in the skin (antioxidants) and protects the cells from injury.
 It participates in the production of amino acids, cholesterol, and carbohydrates that serve as building blocks in forming a healthy skin layer.